The 4 Best Bolt Carrier Groups Today

 R Guns Standard BCG

-The R Guns Standard BCG is not as expensive as other nickel boron bolt carrier group products, but when it comes to quality it is right up there with the best of them.
-This standard BCG is often sold online for less than a hundred bucks, but with its phosphate finish looks and feels more expensive.
+The R Guns Standard BCG is not as expensive as other nickel boron bolt carrier group products I've listed here, but when it comes to quality it is right up there with the best of them.
+This standard BCG is rather affordable, but with its phosphate finish looks and feels more expensive.

 This BCG is just the thing you will want on your AR build, and with construction up to military grade standards you’re assured of quality.
 This manufacturer has been long known for making high quality BCG and this one is proof of that.
 The coating is high quality phosphate and the Carpenter 158 steel bolt provides assurance this is going to last a while.